 Camera Depth of Field Calculator

-The depth of field for a camera is the range of distances which objects are in focus.
-The depth of field is non-linear and is dependent upon the camera sensor pixel pitch, the lens effective focal length, and the lens aperture diameter.
+The depth of field of a camera is the range of distances which objects are in focus.
+The depth of field is dependent upon the camera sensor pixel pitch, the lens effective focal length, and the lens aperture diameter.

 A faster aperture (lower F/#) results in a shorter depth of field, whereas a slower aperture (higher F/#) results in a longer depth of field.

 The depth of field can be characterized by three metrics:

 - The Hyperfocal Distance is the distance at which a lens should be focused to achieve acceptable focus out to infinity.

 - The Near Focus Distance is the closest distance which will be in focus, given a specific focus distance.
 When a camera is focused at the Hyperfocal distance, the Near Focus Distance is equal to half of the Hyperfocal distance.

 - The Far Focus Distance is the further distance which will be in focus, given a specific focus distance.
 When a camera is focused at the Hyperfocal distance, the Far Focus Distance is Infinity.

 The amount of light incident on the image sensor is reduced using a higher F/#, requiring a longer exposure or more digital gain / ISO.
 We've added an f-stop calculator to provide relative illuminance (throughput) of a lens with different f-stops.
 This way you can adjust exposure and gain based upon the lens F/#.